carolynvs/porter-cowsay/README.md

 ### File System Access and Context

 Porter provides a [Context](https://github.com/deislabs/porter/tree/master/pkg/context) package that has helpful mechanisms for accessing the File System using [spf13/afero](https://github.com/spf13/afero).
 This makes it easy to provide mock File System implementations during testing.
-The Context package also provides a mechanism to encapsualte stdin, stdout and stderr so that they can easily be passed from `cmd/skeletor` code to implementing `pkg/skeletor` code.
+The Context package also provides a mechanism to encapsualte stdin, stdout and stderr so that they can easily be passed from `cmd/cowsay` code to implementing `pkg/cowsay` code.

 ### Template and Static Asset Handling

 The project already includes [Packr V2](https://github.com/gobuffalo/packr/tree/master/v2) for dealing with static files, such as templates or other content that is best modeled outside of a Go file.
-You can see an example of this in `pkg/skeletor/schema.go`.
+You can see an example of this in `pkg/cowsay/schema.go`.

 ### Basic Schema

-The project provides an implementation of the `skeletor schema` command that is mostly functional.
+The project provides an implementation of the `cowsay schema` command that is mostly functional.
 To fully implement this for your mixin, you simply need to provide a valid JSON schema.
-For reference, consult `pkg/skeletor/schema/schema.json`.
+For reference, consult `pkg/cowsay/schema/schema.json`.

 ### Basic Tests